leylabmpi/conda_env_setup/README.md

 =====================

-This repo includes scripts for installation of conda and setup of some basic conda environments:
+This repo includes scripts for installation of conda and setup of some basic conda environments into a project directory:

 * `py2` = Python2 environment with QIIME
 * `py3` = Python3 environment